• Skip to main content

 Step 2 Knead the Dough

 The kneading dough seems to be the most important and difficult part.
-If you are not comfortable kneading with hands, use a spatula.
-It works fine to use spatula for this recipe.
+If you are not comfortable kneading with your hands, use a spatula.
+It works fine to use a spatula for this recipe.
 We don't wish to over-knead any way and the dough should have a loose sticky texture, else the bread would be dense.
-The third image on right is the first rise of the dough(around 30 min after kneading it).
+The third image on the right is the first rise of the focaccia dough(around 30 min after kneading it).

 kneading yeast dough for focaccia